vignettes/using-a-chromatograms-object.Rmd

 This approach is particularly important for backends that do not

-store data in memory, such as ChromBackendMzR
+store data in memory, such as ChromBackendMzR.
+It ensures

 that data is read from the source file only when required, reducing